Deesen/ckeditor4-modx-evo/README.md

 ------------------------------------------------------------------------------

 ##### @todo:
-  - custom plugin "template button" to insert content of chunk/ressource at cursor position
+  - add linklist to link-button
   - customize all language-files
-  - kcfinder-integration safe / final? compare with tinymce3´s `mceOpenServerBrowser()`
+  - add optional modx-langKey to editor-langKey translation to bridge?
-  - @todos inline
+  - check inline @todos

 ##### History:
+  - 19.02.2016:
-  - 19.02.2016: Finished themes / plugin / settings
+    - Finished themes / plugin / settings
-  - 17.02.2016 v4.5.7.0: Initial release
+    - added connector.template to support template-button for inserting ressources and chunks
+  - 11.02. - 17.02.2016:
     - link-creation with option to choose from Modx-Ressourcetree
     - kcfinder for img/file-linking
     - documentDirty is catched